zafargilani/stcs/README.md

 spring stop
 ```

-If your requests are not getting through to the shortener:
+If your requests are not getting through to the shortener (assumes port 3000):

 ``` bash
 sudo iptables -A INPUT -p tcp --dport 3000 -j ACCEPT
 ```

-If you want to use the default port 80 (might need sudo):
+If you want to use the default port 80 and dont want to integrate with apache (might need sudo):

 ``` bash
 bin/rails server -p 80